 Step 4: Pursue a Master's Degree

-According to the BLS, a graduate degree and extensive work experience are typically required for advanced safety specialist positions.
+According to the BLS, a graduate degree and extensive work experience are typically required for advanced safety specialist positions and supervisory roles.
+Numerous universities offer master's degree programs for those who seek advancement.
 Relevant master's degree programs are available in environmental health and safety, industrial hygiene and health physics.
 Students in industrial hygiene programs can learn how to recognize work-related hazards to prevent employee illness and injury.
 Health physics programs can teach students how to prevent radiation exposure.
 Environmental health and safety programs emphasize environmental protection and occupational safety.